Supersymmetric localisation of $\mathcal{N}=(2,2)$ theories on a spindle: Conclusions and outlook

 Although our approach in focusing directly on two dimensional $\mathcal{N} =(2,2)$ theories is original, we are able to confirm several of our results with those obtained via the dimensional reduction of the three dimensional $\mathcal{N}=2$ theories considered in \cite{Inglese:2023tyc}.
 In particular, the one loop determinants for 2d $\mathcal{N}=(2,2)$ theories on $\mathbb{\Sigma}$ were anticipated in equation (3.83) of that paper, a result which precisely matches our equation \eqref{eq: one-loop-eigenmodes}.
 We also note that the 2d results presented there were entirely computed using the spindle index, and in this work we have provided an additional check via computation of the one-loop determinants using both the index and the unpaired eigenvalue method.

-While our work is consistent with that of \cite{Inglese:2023wky, Inglese:2023tyc, Pittelli:2024ugf}, there are several interesting differences in our calculations which may be of note for future work.
-Firstly, by utilizing the cohomological complex \eqref{eq:cohomologicalvariables} consisting of both chiral and anti-chiral fields together with the formula for the one-loop determinant \eqref{eq:prelogNozm} we are able to entirely fix the phase factors appearing in the one loop determinants for the anti-twisted spindle.
-Factors of $\sigma_{\pm} = \pm1$ are ignored in their one-loop results, and thus the anti-twist case ($\sigma_- = -1$) had an ambiguous sign.
+While our work closely follows that of \cite{Inglese:2023wky, Inglese:2023tyc, Pittelli:2024ugf}, there are several interesting differences in our calculations which may be of note for future work.
+Firstly, by utilizing the cohomological complex \eqref{eq:cohomologicalvariables} consisting of both chiral and anti-chiral fields together with the formula for the one-loop determinant \eqref{eq:prelogNozm} we are able to entirely fix the factors appearing in the one-loop determinants for the anti-twisted spindle.
+Factors of $\sigma_{-} = -1$ were ignored in their one-loop results, and have been treated more carefully in this work. {In addition to this, we took our spindle to have size $L$, and saw that moduli dependent powers of $L/L_0$ enter the one-loop determinants.} We observed that a careful accounting of such factors is necessary in computing the correct form of the partition function.
+The FI parameter gets renormalised \eqref{eq: fi_ren} and $L/L_0$ enters the final answer \eqref{eq: partition_function_xi_unren} in non-trivial fashion.

-Secondly, and more interestingly, our fields in both vector and chiral multiplets are taken to be entirely real.
+Secondly, our fields in both vector and chiral multiplets are taken to be entirely real.
 This is in contrast to \cite{Inglese:2023tyc}, where the fields (including the metric) are allowed to be complex and the BPS locus is also complex.
 From the perspective of localisation, the complex BPS locus there appears to correspond to a different choice of localisation scheme, as it still satisfies the 3d $\mathcal{N} =2$ BPS equations of the form \eqref{eq: M_BPS}.
 One of the main advantages of our real BPS locus is that it is immediately clear how to perform the integration over the moduli space $(\sigma_0 \in \mathbb{R})$ of the vector multiplet BPS locus in the partition function \eqref{eq: partition_function_FI}.
 If the moduli space was taken to be complex then it is less clear how to construct the integration contour, with one possibility being to integrate over the real fluctuations as suggested in that work.
 Despite these difficulties, it would be interesting to see whether a relaxation of the reality conditions on our fields allows us to reproduce the same results as this work via localisation around a complex saddle, or whether such conditions are not necessary in studying 2d $\mathcal{N} = (2,2)$ theories on the spindle.